by playwright David Young, Trustee

 Friends from student days remember him as someone with a literary rather than a mathematical turn of mind.
 He was, as they say, not good at sums.
 Despite this handicap, Scott went on to do rather well in the world of business and finance.
 With his own rare mix of nerve and intuition, he built a mini-conglomerate in the field of high technology engineering and manufacturing.
 Then, as his habit, he made another great escape, over the banister, two floors straight down.

 Scott walked away from the company he built and the life that went with it.
 He took an entirely new direction.
-It’s worth noting that Scott made it through this rather turbulent period in his like thanks to the wisdom, love and support of his wife Krystyne.
+It’s worth noting that Scott made it through this rather turbulent period in his life thanks to the wisdom, love and support of his wife Krystyne.
 Krystyne has stood by this guy through thick and thin and, believe me, all of us on the sidelines wonder how she puts up with him.
-Any why.
+Anyway …

 I forgot to mention that Scott pilots his own plane, a vintage Cessna 180 tail-dragger.
 He’s single-handed that tiny plane across the Atlantic – twice – wearing a survival suit, sitting on bladders of fuel.
 The last time Scott flew the Atlantic, he left the world of high finance behind.
 He flew his little plane to Africa and spent two years ferrying medical relief teams around the Kenya for AMREF.